opethrocks/text-assist/README.md

 If an attachment is sent to your assistant, it will be stored in your very own folder using the Digital Ocean Spaces / AWS S3 API.

-Will translate spoken audio from many languages to English:
+Will translate spoken audio from many languages to English.
+An example speech given in German translated to English:

 ![image](https://github.com/opethrocks/text-assist/assets/2834141/e67a0d32-4209-48e8-badf-3bbaf2ddd3bf)

 ![image](https://github.com/opethrocks/text-assist/assets/2834141/ee3574b5-555e-4346-b5db-5510a30d22c0)